Antvirf/stui/README.md

       -default-column-width int
           minimum default width of columns in table views, if not overridden in column config (default 2) -job-columns-config string
-          comma-separated list of scontrol fields to show in job view, suffix field name with ':<width>' to set column width, use '//' to combine columns. (default "UserId,JobName:25,RunTime,NodeList,QOS,NumCPUs,Mem")
+          comma-separated list of scontrol fields to show in job view, suffix field name with '::<width>' to set column width, use '//' to combine columns.
+'JobId', 'Partitions' and 'JobState' are always shown. (default "UserId,JobName::25,RunTime,NodeList,QOS,NumCPUs,Mem")
       -node-columns-config string
-          comma-separated list of scontrol fields to show in node view, suffix field name with ':<width>' to set column width, use '//' to combine columns. (default "CPULoad//CPUAlloc//CPUTot,AllocMem//RealMemory,CfgTRES:20,Reason:25,Boards")
+          comma-separated list of scontrol fields to show in node view, suffix field name with '::<width>' to set column width, use '//' to combine columns.
+'NodeName', 'Partition' and 'State' are always shown. (default "CPULoad//CPUAlloc//CPUTot,AllocMem//RealMemory,CfgTRES::20,Reason::25,Boards")
       -partition string
           limit views to specific partition only, leave empty to show all partitions -quiet